 Should You Purchase Cryptocurrency on Coinmama?

 Coinmama doesn’t seem to be in any danger of going under anytime soon.
-The site has been around for six years already and seems to be doing steadily.
+The site has been around for nine years already and seems to be doing steadily.

 However, the growing crypto market and increasing penetration of other exchanges might change this.